Manfred Gerstenfeld

 Manfred Gerstenfeld (מנפרד גרסטנפלד; 1937 – 25 February 2021) was an Austrian-born Israeli author and chairman of the steering committee of the Jerusalem Center for Public Affairs.
-He founded and directed the center's post-Holocaust and anti-Semitism program.
+He founded and directed the center's post-Holocaust and antisemitism program.

 Biography

 Early life and education

-Manfred Gerstenfeld was born in Vienna, Austria, and grew up in Amsterdam where he obtained a master's degree in organic chemistry at Amsterdam University.
+Manfred Gerstenfeld was born in Vienna, Austria, and grew up in Amsterdam, where he obtained a master's degree in organic chemistry at Amsterdam University.
 He also studied economics at what is now Erasmus University in Rotterdam.
 He had a high school teaching degree in Jewish studies from the Dutch Jewish seminary.
-In 1999 he obtained a Ph.D. degree in environmental studies at Amsterdam University.
+In 1999, he obtained a Ph.D. degree in environmental studies at Amsterdam University.

 Career

-In 1964 he moved to Paris where he became Europe's first financial analyst specializing in the pharmaceutical industry.
+In 1964, he moved to Paris, where he became Europe's first financial analyst specializing in the pharmaceutical industry.
 He moved to Israel in 1968.
 There he became the managing director of an economic consultancy firm partly owned by Israel's then-largest bank Bank Leumi.
 He was an academic reserve officer in the Israeli Army (Israel Defense Forces).
 Gerstenfeld was a board member of one of Israel's largest companies, the Israel Corporation and several other Israeli companies.

-In the opinion of Ha'aretz journalist Anshel Pfeffer, writing in 2013, Gerstenfeld "is without doubt the greatest authority on anti-Semitism today."
-Isi Leibler, the former chairman of the Governing Board of the World Jewish Congress, wrote in The Jerusalem Post in 2015: "Gerstenfeld would today...be considered the most qualified analyst of contemporary anti-Semitism with a focus on anti-Israelism."
+In the opinion of Haaretz journalist Anshel Pfeffer, writing in 2013, Gerstenfeld "is without doubt the greatest authority on anti-Semitism today."
+Isi Leibler, the former chairman of the Governing Board of the World Jewish Congress, wrote in The Jerusalem Post in 2015: "Gerstenfeld would today... be considered the most qualified analyst of contemporary anti-Semitism with a focus on anti-Israelism."

 Gerstenfeld was an editor of The Jewish Political Studies Review, co-publisher of the Jerusalem Letter/Viewpoints, Post-Holocaust and Anti-Semitism and Changing Jewish Communities and a member of the council of the Foundation for Research of Dutch Jewry, of which he was formerly the vice-chairman.
 He was chairman of the Board of the Jerusalem Center for Public Affairs, a Jerusalem-based think tank, from 2000 until 2012, where he headed the Institute for Jewish Global Affairs.

 He is the 2012 recipient of the Lifetime Achievement Award of the Journal for the Study of Antisemitism.
 In 2015, he received the International Leadership Award from the Simon Wiesenthal Center.
 In 2019, Gerstenfeld received the International Lion of Judah Award from the Canadian Institute of Jewish Research in recognition of him as the leading international scholar on contemporary antisemitism.